Introducing GPS tracking to drivers & employees

 Do’s and Don’ts

-There is no “Magic Formula” for introducing Your New GPS System to your employees.
+There is no “Magic Formula” for introducing your new GPS tracking System to your employees.
 However, our experience has identified a number of “Do’s and Don’ts” to follow:

 Don’t hide information about the system or evade tough questions.
 It’s important that employees understand the system and what it’s monitoring in order to get the results you’re seeking.